mobxjs/mobx/README.md

 }
 ```

+### mobservable.guard(func, onInvalidate)

+`guard` invokes `func` and returns a tuple consisting of the return value of `func` and an unsubscriber. `guard` will track which observables `func` was observing, but it will *not* recalculate `func` if necessary, instead, it will fire the `onInvalidate` callback to notify that the output of `func` can no longer be trusted.

+The `onInvalidate` function will be called only once, after that, the guard has finished.
+To abort a guard, use the returned unsubscriber.

+Guard is useful in functions where you want to have `func` observable, but func is actually invoked as side effect or part of a bigger change flow or where unnecessary recalculations of `func` or either pointless or expensive.

 ### mobservable.batch(workerFunction)

 Batch postpones the updates of computed properties until the (synchronous) `workerFunction` has completed.
 This is useful if you want to apply a bunch of different updates throughout your model before needing the updated computed values, for example while refreshing a value from the database.